-If you just want a slight lip to keep water in a large shower area, a simple travertine threshold is the perfect choice, and you can have the edges finished off with 90-degree or beveled angles.
+If you just want a slight lip to keep water in a large shower area, a simple travertine threshold is a perfect choice.
+You can have the edges finished off with 90-degree or beveled angles.

 Busy homeowners are surprisingly aware of the maintenance requirements of different materials.
 Construction options that look great but require constant care are falling out of favor as people turn to materials that look great with very little additional work.

-It’s highly recommended that travertine be sealed annually to help prevent staining, but this is an easy process that only takes a few minutes, and we have very reasonable rates on the specially formulated sealers.
+It’s highly recommended that travertine be sealed annually to help prevent staining.
+However, this is an easy process that only takes a few minutes.
+We have very reasonable rates on the specially formulated sealers.

 Once the stone is sealed, it can easily be cleaned with a damp cloth.
-This makes it easy to keep your travertine looking great for years to come, and you won’t have to waste any of your valuable time trying to scrub and maintain a wood threshold or other material.
+This makes it easy to keep your travertine looking great for years to come.
+Don’t waste any of your valuable time trying to scrub and maintain a wood threshold.

 The Best Protection

-Another problem with other materials is that they can start to break down without you realizing how serious the damage is.
-Water can slip in unnoticed and start to erode the wood subfloor and other structures.
+Another problem with other materials is that they can start to break down without you realizing how severe the damage is.
+Water can slip in unnoticed and erode the wood subfloor and other structures.

 Our company owns the quarries and manufacturing centers overseas, so you won’t have to deal with any middleman markups.
 This means that you can take advantage of wholesale pricing on premium stones.